giron3s/giron3s.github.io/_pages/professional-work.md

 <p align="justify">
 <b> [2016-Present] Game Programmer, <i>Cirsa</i>, Barcelona: </b> <br />
-Software Developer of the new multi bingo games of Cirsa a sold under the brand named MyBingo.
+Software Developer of the new multi bingo games of Cirsa a sold under the brand named <br>MyBingo<br/>.
 The technologies used in the project are: C++, OpenGL and Internal Costum Script Language.
 </p>